How we created a custom dashboard with Power BI

 • We reach out to you and find a date for a short call.

-• Confidentiallity ensured: You provide your ideas, screenshots or access to the dashboard.
+• Confidentiality ensured: You provide your ideas, screenshots or access to the dashboard.

 • We meet for a online session where we analyze the current visualizations and set together relevant goals.